 So, when it comes to trading crypto currencies the requirement for information is as wide and varied as the sheer volume of advice available on the internet.
-If you want to know which digital currency trading platform is best for you, what beginners need to know about trading crypto currencies or perhaps some of the more intricate details involved in crypto trading, look no further.
+How to buy Cryptocurrency?
+If you want to know which digital currency or Bitcoin trading platform is best for you, what beginners need to know about trading cryptocurrencies or perhaps some of the more intricate details involved in crypto trading, and buying cryptocurrency, look no further.

 We have compiled a comprehensive guide which includes information on the top cryptocurrency trading sites, a guide to trading bots, an introduction to margin trading and suggested crypto wallets.
 If you’re a newbie, a mine full of knowledge or somewhere in between, then please read on.

 If you want to know more about cryptocurrency trading for beginners then you can look at it in much the same way as you might invest in other currencies on traditional stock exchanges, you can also buy cryptocurrencies.
 On an exchange, or through a broker, you can trade digital currencies for fiat money or other cryptocurrencies.

 You will, first of all, need to use a base cryptocurrency like Bitcoin or Ethereum to purchase a new currency on an exchange with your domestic (fiat) currency e.g. UK pounds.
 This will convert your money into a crypto currency.
 Bitcoin, Ethereum and Litecoin are considered base currencies in the crypto world.

 If you are a beginner at crypto currency trading we have outlined three basics tips below before you start trading.